junxit/us-congress-bills-113/metadata.md

 - 2013-05-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 129). (text: CR H2409)
 - 2013-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 129).(text: CR H2409)
 - 2013-05-07 — Received in the Senate, read twice.
+- 2013-06-03 — Amendment SA 1154 agreed to in Senate by Unanimous Consent.
+- 2013-06-03 — Amendment SA 1154 proposed by Senator Stabenow for Senator Wyden. (consideration: CR S3912; text: CR S3912) In the nature of a substitute.
+- 2013-06-03 — Measure laid before Senate by unanimous consent. (consideration: CR S3912; text: CR S3912)
+- 2013-06-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2013-06-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2013-06-03 — Senate amendment agreed to: Amendment SA 1154 agreed to in Senate by Unanimous Consent.
+- 2013-06-03 — Senate amendment proposed (on the floor): Amendment SA 1154 proposed by Senator Stabenow for Senator Wyden.(consideration: CR S3912; text: CR S3912)
+- 2013-06-03 — Senate amendment submitted